pawelosso/pawelosso/README.md

 Web-app programming is my passion.
 Working as senior Front-End Developer is my dream.
 I am learning Front-End subjects from documentation and courses.
 My Front-End Developer expierience is creating websides for indyvidual clients as freelancer.

 I am working with:
+HTML
+CSS with SASS
+JavaScript with ES6
+React.js
+Redux
+Git

+Look at my portfolio and I hope, you will enjoy it.